-“Appointment” means the employment of the Employee by the Company on the terms of this Agreement.

-“Company Affiliate” means any entity which controls the Company, which is controlled by the Company, or which is under common control with the Company.

-“Confidential Information” means information that the Company or any Company Affiliate regard and treat as confidential; is not known or accessible to competitors or other third persons not having a legitimate need to know; has value to the Company or any Company Affiliate due to the confidentiality thereof; and if disclosed, could result in substantial competitive or business disadvantage.
-Such information includes, without limitation, (a) Trade Secrets, any product specifications, data, know-how, formulae, compositions, processes, designs, sketches, photographs, graphs, drawings, samples, inventions and ideas, past, current and planned research and development, current and planned manufacturing and distribution methods and processes, customer lists, current and anticipated customer requirements, price lists, market studies, business plans, computer software and programs (including object code and source code), database technologies, systems, structures, architectures processes, improvements, devices, discoveries, concepts, methods, and information of the Company or any Company Affiliate; (b) all information concerning the business and affairs of the Company or any Company Affiliate (which includes financial statements, financial projections and budgets, historical and projected sales, capital spending budgets and plans, the names and backgrounds of key personnel, contractors, agents, suppliers and potential suppliers, personnel training and techniques and materials, and purchasing methods and techniques), however documented; and (c) notes, analysis, compilations, studies, summaries and other material prepared by or for the Company or Company Affiliate containing or based, in whole or in part, upon any information included in the foregoing; including not only information belonging to the Company which existed before the date of this Agreement, but also information developed by the Employee for the Company or its employees during the Employee’s employment and thereafter;
+“Confidential Information” means information that the Company or any Company affiliate regard and treat as confidential; is not known or accessible to competitors or other third persons not having a legitimate need to know; has value to the Company or any Company affiliate due to the confidentiality thereof; and if disclosed, could result in substantial competitive or business disadvantage.
+Such information includes, without limitation, (a) trade secrets, any product specifications, data, know-how, formulae, compositions, processes, designs, sketches, photographs, graphs, drawings, samples, inventions and ideas, past, current and planned research and development, current and planned manufacturing and distribution methods and processes, customer lists, current and anticipated customer requirements, price lists, market studies, business plans, computer software and programs (including object code and source code), database technologies, systems, structures, architectures processes, improvements, devices, discoveries, concepts, methods, and information of the Company or any Company affiliate; (b) all information concerning the business and affairs of the Company or any Company affiliate (which includes financial statements, financial projections and budgets, historical and projected sales, capital spending budgets and plans, the names and backgrounds of key personnel, contractors, agents, suppliers and potential suppliers, personnel training and techniques and materials, and purchasing methods and techniques), however documented; and (c) notes, analysis, compilations, studies, summaries and other material prepared by or for the Company or Company affiliate containing or based, in whole or in part, upon any information included in the foregoing; including not only information belonging to the Company which existed before the date of this Agreement, but also information developed by Contractor for the Company or its employees during the Term and thereafter.

-“Inventions” means discoveries, inventions, works of authorship, concepts, ideas, processes, methods, formulas, compositions, techniques, programs, software, designs, improvements and innovations or “know-how” related thereto (including all data and records pertaining thereto) related at the time of conception or reduction to practice to the business engaged in by the Company or any actual or anticipated research or development by the Company, whether or not patentable, copyrightable, registrable as a trademark, recorded in any medium or reduced to writing, that the Employee may discover, invent or originate during the Term, either alone or with others and whether or not during working hours or by the use of the facilities of the Company;
+“Inventions” means discoveries, inventions, works of authorship, concepts, ideas, processes, methods, formulas, compositions, techniques, programs, software, designs, improvements and innovations or “know-how” related thereto (including all data and records pertaining thereto), whether or not patentable, copyrightable, registrable as a trademark, recorded in any medium or reduced to writing.

-“Intellectual Property Rights” means intellectual property rights and any and all improvements thereof, namely any rights direct or indirect, exclusive or not exclusive, proprietary or contractual over creations of the mind and/or any rights (or/and rights of expectation) which are protected under industrial property law, including namely, indicatively, literary and other works, and symbols, software, source codes, websites, databases, domain names, utility models, images, and designs, inventions (patents), registered trademarks, registered designs, applications for any of the foregoing, rights of expectation on trademarks or patents, names (including trade and business names), unregistered trademarks, logos, know-how, trade secrets, copyrights (including copyright over software, hardware, processes or any other part of the business or products of the Company), rights in designs, rights under licenses and consents in relation to any such rights, rights of the same or similar effect or nature, together with all goodwill attaching or relating thereto, in any part of the world (whether or not capable of protection by registration;
+“Intellectual Property Rights” means intellectual property rights and any and all improvements thereof, namely any rights direct or indirect, exclusive or not exclusive, proprietary or contractual over creations of the mind and/or any rights (or/and rights of expectation) which are protected under industrial property law, including namely, indicatively, literary and other works, and symbols, software, source codes, websites, databases, domain names, utility models, images, and designs, inventions (patents), registered trademarks, registered designs, applications for any of the foregoing, rights of expectation on trademarks or patents, names (including trade and business names), unregistered trademarks, logos, know-how, trade secrets, copyrights (including copyright over software, hardware, processes or any other part of the business or products of the Company), rights in designs, rights under licenses and consents in relation to any such rights, rights of the same or similar effect or nature, together with all goodwill attaching or relating thereto, in any part of the world (whether or not capable of protection by registration.